background: true and all

 isolated | false | No conversation history instead of forking |

-model | — | Model override.
-Isolated mode only |
+model | — | Model override (works in both forked and isolated modes) |

 thinking | true | Extended thinking override |